Caucasus Mountains: Notable peaks

 Mount Elbrus, at 5642 m, in the Caucasus Mountains, is sometimes cited as the highest peak in Europe.
 Mount Elbrus is 832 m higher than Mont Blanc, the highest peak in the Alps and Western Europe at 4810 m.
 However, there are some technical disagreements over whether Mount Elbrus is in Europe.
 The crest of the Greater Caucasus Mountains is usually taken to define the Greater Caucasus Watershed which marks the continental boundary between Asia and Europe for the region between the Black and Caspian seas.
 This classification would place Mount Elbrus at the junction with Asia.

 The table below lists some of the highest peaks of the Caucasus.
 With the exception of Shkhara, the heights are taken from Soviet 1:50,000 mapping.
 The list includes the ten ultras (mountains of more than 1,500 m prominence) and all mountains over 4,500 m height with 300 m prominence.
-Mount Ararat (5,137 m) in Turkey is just south of the Lesser Caucasus.
+Mount Ağrı (5,137 m) in Turkey is just south of the Lesser Caucasus.